johanatan/graphql-type-lang-compiler/README.md

 ```

 Given a specification of a data model in GraphQL Type Language, graphql-tlc automatically
-generates the `GraphQLSchema` instance that GraphQL requires with
+generates the `GraphQLSchema` instance that GraphQL requires (and binds its `resolve` methods
-facilities for querying (i.e., selecting) & insert, update and delete mutations.
+to a specified set of functions for querying (i.e., selecting) as well as insert, update
+and delete mutations).

 #### Example